bytecodealliance/wasmtime/README.md

 [Cranelift]: https://github.com/bytecodealliance/cranelift
 [Lightbeam]: https://github.com/bytecodealliance/wasmtime/tree/master/crates/lightbeam

+## Using Wasmtime

+There are two primary ways to use Wasmtime: as a standalone runtime for running WASI-compatible WASM binaries, and via the embedding API in Rust and C.

 #### Including Wasmtime in your project

 Wasmtime exposes an API for embedding as a library through the `wasmtime` subcrate,